woodpecker-ci/woodpecker/docs/docs/80-downloads.md

 ## Docker images

 Image variants:
-* The `next` images are based on the current master branch
-* The `latest` is same as next (will change after v0.15.0 release to be latest stable release)
+* The `latest` image is the latest stable release
 * The `x.x.x` version images are stable releases
+* The `next` images are based on the current master branch and should not be used for production environments

 ``` bash
 # server